 Welcome to the Federation of European Biochemical Societies

-Founded on 1st January 1964, The Federation of European Biochemical Societies (FEBS) is one of the largest organizations in European life sciences, with more than 36,000 members distributed among over 35 national biochemistry and molecular biology societies (our 'Constituent Societies') across Europe and neighbouring regions.
+Founded on 1st January 1964, The Federation of European Biochemical Societies (FEBS) has become one of Europe's largest organizations in the molecular life sciences, with over 35,000 members across more than 35 biochemistry and molecular biology societies (its 'Constituent Societies') in different countries of Europe and neighbouring regions.
+As a grass-roots organization FEBS thereby provides a voice to a large part of the academic research and teaching community in Europe and beyond.